Endg4meZer0/playerctl-lyrics/README.md

 *there will be a GIF when I actually get it to work*

-*other stuff coming as well like building, using, config, etc.*
+*other stuff coming as well like building, using, configuration, etc.*